 15. Create a grouping

-Draw attention to select sections of your landscaping by creating groupings of brightly colored planters in differing heights and sizes.
+Draw attention to select sections of your landscaping by creating groupings of brightly colored planters of differing heights and sizes.